onetwothreefourfivesixe/Discord-QBVReader-Bot/README.md

 ## Acknowledgements
 - [discord.py](https://github.com/Rapptz/discord.py) for the Discord API wrapper.
-- All contributors and users for their support and feedback.
+- [QBReader](https://www.qbreader.org/api-docs/) for providing its question API to fetch Tossups and Bonuses.
+- Mclean Quizbowl Team for feedback on the app.